OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Define the groups and controls that appear on the tab

 Unlike custom core tabs, which are defined with XML in the manifest, custom contextual tabs are defined at runtime with a JSON blob.
 Your code parses the blob into a JavaScript object, and then passes the object to the [Office.ribbon.requestCreateControls](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#requestCreateControls-tabDefinition-) method.
 Custom contextual tabs are only present in documents on which your add-in is currently running.
 This is different from custom core tabs which are added to the Office application ribbon when the add-in is installed and remain present when another document is opened.
-Also, the `requestCreateControls` method can be run only once in a session of your add-in.
+Also, the `requestCreateControls` method may be run only once in a session of your add-in.
 If it is called again, an error is thrown.

 > [!NOTE]
 > The structure of the JSON blob's properties and subproperties (and the key names) is roughly parallel to the structure of the [CustomTab](../reference/manifest/customtab.md) element and its descendant elements in the manifest XML.